 EXECUTION

-The execution of the hip thrust requires some set-up and can feel a bit awkward at first, but don’t let that discourage you.
+Performing the hip thrust requires some set-up and may feel a bit awkward at first, but don’t let that discourage you.
+The exercise looks like this:

 SETUP